Fried apple pies like Granny used to make—sweet apple filling inside tender, lightly fried pastry dough! Simple Southern cooking at its best!

 Keep the grease at medium-high, and when it sizzles if you drop in water, it’s ready to go.
 Carefully lay two or three pies in the skillet, only two if your skillet is small as you don’t want to overcrowd them.

-After a few batches, you’ll probably need to add more shortening to the skillet, so let it melt before you add more pies.
+After a few batches, you’ll probably need to add more shortening and butter to the skillet, so let it melt before you add more pies.

 - 2 cups granulated sugar